-As a registered member of the British Association for Counselling and Psychotherapy, I practice within a framework of ethical guidelines and standards.
+As a registered member of the British Association for Counselling and Psychotherapy, I practice within its ethical guidelines and standards framework.

 Whilst I promote and encourage personal growth with my clients, I am equally committed to my own continuous personal and professional development.

-I welcome anyone who feels that counselling and psychotherapy may be of help.
-You might want to explore a specific issue or situation, or invest in your ongoing personal development.
+I welcome anyone, who feels that counselling and psychotherapy may be of help.
+You might want to explore a specific issue or situation or invest in your ongoing personal development.

 A good fit